-"AdBlockers" block the display of advertising on a website.
-Detectors "Adblockers" can detect users of these "AdBlockers" and prohibit (most often) navigation in case of positive detection.
+The "AdBlockers" block the display of advertising on a website.
+Detectors "Adblockers" can detect users of these "AdBlockers" and prohibit (more often) navigation in case of positive detection.

 But is it legal?

 While walking on Twitter, I came across this article: Outlaw publishers when they target adblockers?

 This article quotes Alexander Hanff, a privacy consultant and campaigner for the Think Privacy movement:

 Detecting that a user uses one is a violation of European law.
 I spent this last year talking to regulators across Europe who confirmed it all to me, he says.
 The detection of an adblocker is technically illegal.
 All these sites that post warning messages to users, such as The Guardian, are technically illegal if they use scripts.

 But what would be the legal basis for such an assertion?

 Section 1.2.
 Should we believe this article?

 For me, as it stands, this statement is as valuable as "the use of spaghetti is illegal, my cousin told me” .

 Being a lawyer means justifying what you say and, failing that, our developments have no value.